 There are 3 main theories for why hearing loss is linked to cognitive decline:

-Other signs of hearing loss in seniors include a change in personality, like someone who used to be social, but now doesn’t want to spend time around groups of people.
+Other signs of hearing loss in seniors include a personality change, like someone who used to be social, but now doesn’t want to spend time around groups of people.

-Sometimes, symptoms of hearing loss can even be confused with dementia.
+Sometimes, symptoms of hearing loss can be confused with those of dementia.

 Recommended for you: